serengil/chefboost/README.md

 # Model save and restoration

-You might want to store your model.
+You might want to save your model.

 ```
 model = chef.fit(df.copy(), config)
 chef.save_model(model, "model.pkl")
 ```

-In this way, you can restore it later.
+In this way, you can use the same model later to just make predictions.
+Restoration requires to store files under `outputs/rules`.

 ```
 model = chef.load_model("model.pkl")